 With Google increasingly seeking to base their search engine results on user experience, it is no longer just enough to focus on the technical elements of SEO.
-By these, we mean things like anchor text, meta tags and keyword density, which are measured by crawlers and algorithms, and not real people.
+By these, we mean things like anchor text, meta tags and keyword density, measured by crawlers and algorithms, and not real people.

 Taking this a stage further, you should consider adding images or videos of customers who have already done business with you.
 What better way to build trust for your brand than real customers praising you in a short video?

-Social media is a very useful way to boost your branding but only if it is done sensibly.
+Social media is a very useful way to boost your branding, but only if it is done sensibly.
 Many website owners take a scatter-gun approach and try to have accounts on every platform.
 This only works if you have the resources to employ people who can spend time posting all day.

-Otherwise, determine which platform your customers are most likely to be on and focus on just those two or three, to build up your following, and your brand recognition.
+Otherwise, determine which platform your customers are most likely to be on and focus on just those two or three, to build up your following and your brand recognition.